List of recipients of the United States Presidential Unit Citation: Vietnam War

 In 2012, the Presidential Unit Citation was awarded to the 4th contingent, CDT3 [Clearance Diving Team 3], Royal Australian Navy for service during the Vietnam War in 1968/69.

 In 1977, the Presidential Unit Citation was presented to New Zealand's 161 Battery in 1977 for service during the Vietnam War in 1965–66.

 In 1971, the Presidential Unit Citation was awarded to the 3d Armored Cavalry Squadron, Army of the Republic of Vietnam and attached U.S. Advisor/Liaison Personnel for extraordinary heroism during the period 1 January 1968 to 30 September 1968 in actions in Pleiku and Binh Dinh Provinces.
 (DA General Order No. 24, 27 April 1971.)

 In 2001, the Presidential Unit Citation was awarded to the Republic of Vietnam Air Force 219th Helicopter Squadron (South Vietnam), Danang, Republic of Vietnam while assigned or attached to MACV-SOG for extraordinary heroism, great combat achievement and unwavering fidelity while executing unheralded top secret missions deep behind enemy lines across Southeast Asia during the period 24 January 1964 to 30 April 1972.
 (DA General Order No. 25, 8 June 2001.)

+On October 20, 2009, President Barack Obama presented surviving members of Alpha Troop, 1st Squadron, 11th Armored Cavalry with the Presidential Unit Citation in the White House Rose Garden.

 In 1966, the Presidential Unit Citation was awarded to the 514th Tactical Fighter Squadron of the Republic of Vietnam Air Force for extraordinary heroism and outstanding performance of duty in combat against an armed enemy of the Republic of Vietnam throughout the period 1 January 1964 to 28 February 1965.

 In 1968 and 1970 the Air Force's 56 Special Operations Wing (56 SOW) was awarded two Presidential Unit Citations for extraordinary heroism and outstanding performance of duty while conducting Search and Rescue (SAR) operations in North Vietnam and Laos as well as strike, interdiction and Forward Air Control (FAC) operations against hostile forces.

 Units of the Army, 3rd battalion, 16th Artillery were awarded the presidential unit citation for actions during the January, 1968 Tet offensive in Vietnam.
 They provided sustained artillery fire under severe conditions that protected their own troops and prevented the attacking forces of North Vietnam and the Viet Cong from retreating.
 The support they provided lasted for 72 hours, during which time the troops had no sleep and no time to eat.
 Some units of the 16th artillery received sniper and mortar fire but continued supporting troops in spite of the risks involved.

 In 1973 the PUC was awarded to Carrier Air Wing Nine and USS Constellation for extrarodinary heroism.
 On May 10, 1972, VF-92 and VF-96 shot down 7 Migs tying the single day record of any air unit.
 Wing pilots received 5 Navy Crosses, and 24 Silver Stars.